Tracheal

 Biology Building East

-The Department of Biology’s first seminar of the semester is the Raymond Fong Memorial Lecture on Friday, January 23, featuring Dakota (Cody) McCoy, as the speaker.
-Dr. McCoy is an Assistant Professor in the Department of Ecology & Evolution at the University of Chicago and the Marine Biological Laboratory.
-Her seminar will be held at 3:30pm in Kollros Auditorium (Room 101), Biology Building East (BBE).
-A reception with refreshments will be held in the BBE Lobby following the seminar.
+The Department of Biology’s seminar speaker on Friday, April 17, is James Bear, PhD, a Professor in the Department of Cell Biology and Physiology at the University of North Carolina at Chapel Hill.
+His seminar will be held at 3:30pm in Kollros Auditorium (Room 101), Biology Building East (BBE).

 College of Pharmacy Building